Zakaria Loukili

-Zakaria Loukili (born 25 January 2006) is a Swedish professional footballer who plays as a midfielder for Varbergs BoIS on loan from Malmö FF.
+Zakaria Loukili (born 25 January 2006) is a Swedish professional footballer who plays as a midfielder for Landskrona BoIS, on loan from Malmö FF.

 Career

 On 31 October 2024, Loukili signed for the senior team of Malmö FF.
 Prior to this, Loukili made several appearances in the academy and won P17 Allsvenskan with Malmö's U17 team in 2022.
 Loukili made his debut appearance for Malmö FF, substituting teammate Lasse Berg Johnsen in the 81st minute in a 5–0 win against AIK.
 His first start debut was in the 2024–25 UEFA Europa League league phase in a 0–1 loss against Greek side Olympiacos F.C.

 Personal life

 Born to Moroccan parents in Copenhagen, Loukili moved to Malmö in his youth.